 Open to candidates who possess a prior academic degree from FIDM or another accredited college or university in a related discipline.
 Portfolio submission and/or an interview with the Department Chairperson may also be required.
-For further information, contact the Admissions or Student Advisement Office.
+For further information, contact the Admissions Office or the Department of Student Success.
 [See pg.
 19]